Relevant for: GUI tests and components

 The port that UFT One listens to on the computer on which the log framework runs.
 You can select any UDP port that is not in use.

 |Minimum level to add node to results tree||

 The minimum log message level for which a node is added to the run results.

 Instructs UFT One to configure the log framework (via its log configuration file) at the beginning of every run session according to the settings in this pane.
 If you clear this check box, UFT One receives log messages only if you modify the log configuration file accordingly.

 When using the Auto-configure log mechanism option, make sure that:

 The root path of the configuration file used by the log mechanism.
 The configuration file can be stored in any accessible location.

 Possible configuration file types:

-Note: UFTcan update only one file per run session, so if there are multiple configuration files (for example, if the test or component is validating more than one application - each with its own configuration file), UFT modifies only the file specified in this text box.
+Note: UFT Onecan update only one file per run session, so if there are multiple configuration files (for example, if the test or component is validating more than one application - each with its own configuration file), UFT One modifies only the file specified in this text box.
 If you need to configure multiple files, do so manually.
-UFT can receive log messages from multiple applications, but can auto-configure only one of them.
+UFT One can receive log messages from multiple applications, but can auto-configure only one of them.

 |Minimum level to log||